-Edwards Trace: The trace (trail) dates to even before the first Native Americans inhabited this area.
+Edwards Trace is named after Ninian Edwards who led 350 rangers against the Kickapoo Tribe, following the trail to Peoria.
+This is the tragedy of the name of the ancient trail.
+For Edwards Trace or trail dates to even before the first Native Americans inhabited this land.
 Herds of bison and other large mammals created the trail.

 In 2019 landscape architect Layne Knoche learned from a farmer near Gillespie about a pond on his land – which he called “buffalo pond” and which has always been known as “buffalo pond” in his family across generations.
 Layne’s field verification showed that the pond is on the alignment of Edwards Trace.
 Indeed, there are several low-lying ponds which would have been significant sources of fresh water for buffalo and thus important for Native Americans’ camp sites.
 It remains for archaeologists to do the subsurface reconnaissance that could well reveal Indigenous occupations.
 Happily, the farmer is so excited about the potential importance of his land to Illinois history that he wants to preserve the area.